tdurand/faq-app-client-mobile-comparison/README.md

 It's a basic FAQ visualisation app which consume webservice from this project: [http://github.com/tdurand/faq-app-server](http://github.com/tdurand/faq-app-server)

-One use the jquery-mobile router project which extend the native jQMobile router to
+One implementation use the jquery-mobile router project which extend the native jQMobile router and give the abilitie to pass parameters.

+The other use disable jQuery Mobile default router and use Backbone for routing.

 ### Demos: